whole-tale/wt-design-docs/users_guide/environments.rst

 Custom Environments
 -------------------
-Whole Tale provides a wizard for creating customized Environments that allows you to specify the operating system, default packages, and language.
+Whole Tale provides a wizard for creating customized Environments that allows you to specify the operating system, default packages, and programming language.
 To use the wizard, refer to the `Recipe Creation page`_.